Alex23087/chupikapi/README.md

 ```
 The first `PIKAPIKAPIKA...` tells Pikachu that you want to start a loop.
 Pikachu will check the value of the PikaExpression, and if it results into 0, Pikachu will stop the loop.
 Otherwise, the PikaStatements will be executed, and then the PikaExpression will be evaluated again.
 This will continue until the PikaExpression results into 0.

-### Functions:
+### Moves:
-The last concept you need to train your Pikachu is functions.
+The last concept you need to train your Pikachu is moves.
 You can tell Pikachu to remember a sequence of commands and then call it later.

-PikaFunction names are just like PikaVariable names, except they start with a capital letter:
+Move names are just like PikaVariable names, except they start with a capital letter:
 ```regex
 Pi(ka(pika)*(pi|ch(u)+)?)?
 ```

-To teach Pikachu a PikaFunction, you first tell its name, then if you want the function to take any arguments, you tell your Pikachu their names.
-To do so, think of the PikaFunction as something that your variables are going to flow into.
+To teach Pikachu a new move, you first tell its name, then if you want the move to take any arguments, you tell your Pikachu their names.
+To do so, think of the move as something that your variables are going to flow into.
 This means that you will say:
 ```
 Pi? pika? pi
 ```
-to say that you want a function named `Pi` with two arguments, `pika` and `pi`.
+to say that you want a move named `Pi` with two arguments, `pika` and `pi`.

-Functions can either return a value or not.
-To say that you want a value to be returned, think that the data will flow out of the function, so you will say:
+Moves can either return a value or not.
+To say that you want a value to be returned, think that the data will flow out of the move, so you will say:
 ```
 Pi? pika? pi!
 ```

-To tell Pikachu what the function does, you will then say the command that needs to be executed.
-You can only use one command per PikaFunction, so if you want to give Pikachu a sequence of instructions, you will need to use a PikaBlock.
+To tell Pikachu what the move does, you will then say the command that needs to be executed.
+You can only use one command per move, so if you want to give Pikachu a sequence of instructions, you will need to use a PikaBlock.

 PikaBlocks are defined with the following grammar:
 ```